artsy/README/playbooks/incident-handling.md

 - time-sensitive disruptions, such as preventing an auction from opening or closing
   </details>

+Issues not observably effecting production, but resulting in major workflow disruptions, should also be treated as incidents.
+When communicating a non-production incident, it should be made clear that there is no preceived impact on production to avoid creating confusion for the team members following the incident.
+These types of incidents should be marked as "low" (P4) or "informational" (P5) in OpsGenie.

 ### 2. Raise

 1. **Track the incident** by creating an incident in [OpsGenie](https://artsy.app.opsgenie.com/incident/list) based